uw-it-aca/uw-foodalert/README.md

 Once you have finished work on a branch, push it to gihub and submit a pull request for review by one of the project's maintainers.
 For the branch to be merged, both sets of unit tests should pass along with a pycodestyle check.
 To improves likelihood of your pull request being acceptd, run these locally before pushing (it may be worth setting up a git hook).

+### Webpack

 During development, you may find it convenient to have webpack watching your files in the background and compiling them as they change.
 To do this, run:

 `npx webpack --watch`

+### Documentation

+To generate documentation for the backend app, run the following command in the repository root:

+`docker-compose run --rm app sh ./docs/docs.sh`

 ## Authors